 4. And repeat.

-Once you get the hang of this video distribution strategy, just keep on repeating the process from the top.
+Once you get the hang of the GaryVee content model for video distribution, just keep on repeating the process from the top.

 Break down and flip your pillar video content until there is no more room for recycling.
 Repeat this process across multiple video campaigns and you will amplify your video content sustainability.